q-viper/image-baker/README.md

 * **Left Click**: Select an annotation/layer on mouse position.
 * **Left Click + Drag**: Drag a selected annotation/layer.
 * **Double Left Click**: When using polygon annotation, completes the polygon.
-* **Right Click**: Deselect an annotation/layer.
+* **Right Click**: Unselect an annotation/layer.
 While annotating the polygon, undo the last point.
 * **Ctrl + Mouse Wheel**: Zoom In/Out on the mouse position, i.e., resize the viewport.
 * **Ctrl + Drag**: If done on the background, the viewport is panned.
 * **Ctrl + S**: Save State on Baker Tab.